Slot car racing: Slot car tracks for competition

-Many home racetracks are made from the injection molded-plastic snap together track sections found in race sets; these courses are known as "Plastic Tracks".
+Many home racetracks are made from the injection molded-plastic snap together track sections found in race sets; these courses are known as "Plastic Tracks or "Click Tracks."

 Shop and club tracks used for competition (especially in 1:32 and 1:24 scales) are usually hand built "Routed Tracks" in which the guide slots for the entire racecourse are routed into one or a few large pieces of sheet material (such as chipboard or Medium-density fibreboard) providing a smooth and consistent surface.

 Competition tracks are usually laid out as road courses with many turns, though ovals and "tank tread" (trapezoidal) ovals are also fairly common.
 On a road course or oval, each car and each lane is generally marked with "lane tape" of a distinguishing color, allowing the corner marshals (officials) to return cars that have spun off the track to the proper lane.

 Generally, tracks for formal competition may have banked corners and may bridge one section over another, but may not otherwise use "trick" configurations.
 Home tracks often include special features to increase the drama and/or challenge of racing, such as slots that wiggle or squeeze the lanes together, bumps, airborne jumps, or uneven surfaces, but these are typically called "toy" tracks and are not used for competition.

 A different segment of the hobby is slot car drag racing on a long straight strip of track.
 In HO size, these dragstrips are often a scale quarter-mile.

 1:24 Scale tracks used for competition are generally 6-8 lane routed tracks with either wooden or flexible plastic retaining walls.
 The tracks are usually located in commercial or purpose-built racing centres.
 Most of the tracks used in the USRA regional and national events are either original American Raceways (AMF) commercial tracks or variations of these designs made from original blueprints.
 Tracks used in other countries, including those used for the ISRA World Championships are often more recent designs.
 Generally tracks used for regional or national competition have an epoxy or polymer painted surface with recessed braided electrical contacts.
 In USRA Division 1, the use of traction-enhancing compounds on the racing surface ("glue" or "goop") may be applied to the racing surface by the competitors.